anilturkmayali/readme-ids-g-pre/Readme.md

 More information on data usage control in IDS can be found in the position paper [Usage Control in the International Data Spaces](https://internationaldataspaces.org/wp-content/uploads/IDSA-Position-Paper-Usage-Control-in-the-IDS-V3.0.pdf)

-## Glossary: file with all relevant IDS terms
+## Glossary
-    -   shortcuts: file with all shortcuts
+In this folder, you will find the file with all relevant IDS terms along with their descriptions.

 ## Handbook

-## Resources:
+## Resources
-    -   IDS-G-Logo
+This folder contains other resources such as logos and templates.